dsuyu1/workflows-and-agents-with-langgraph/Part 1: Workflows/readme.md

 The LangGraph library is focused around building workflows and AI agents.

 As previously mentioned, our use case is an **intelligent support ticket triage**.

+### Goals
+- Master the three core LangGraph building blocks: State, Nodes, and Edges
+- Build a complete support ticket system using the structured workflow pattern
+- Rebuild the same system as an autonomous agent to see the key differences
+- Implement automated quality control with evaluator-feedback loops
+- Add human oversight checkpoints to prevent costly AI mistakes

 ### Problem Statement